Trump leaves trail of unmet promises in coronavirus response | WTOP

 The greatly expanding but still vastly insufficient capacity to test people is steered mostly to those who are already sick or to essential workers at the most risk of exposure.

-Trump tries to assure people who need to fly that passengers are tested getting on and off flights.
-He is wrong.
-Instead, some major airports do screenings, which means asking passengers questions and checking their temperature, not swabbing their nasal passages to find out for sure.

-Many people with the virus will never get sick from it.
-Others who have it will get sick eventually.
-Both groups are contagious.
-But there is no capacity in the days of greatest danger to test apparently healthy people in large numbers, so precautionary distancing remains the best defense, like in ancient times.

-Within three weeks of China’s New Year’s Eve notification to global health authorities about a mysterious cluster of pneumonia cases, China had sequenced the genetic makeup of the virus, German scientists had developed a test for detecting it and the World Health Organization had adopted the test and was moving toward global distribution.
+Within three weeks of China’s New Year’s Eve notification of mysterious pneumonia cases, China had sequenced the genetic makeup of the virus, German scientists had developed a test for detecting it and the World Health Organization had adopted the test and moved toward global distribution.

-Ten days behind, officials at the Centers for Disease Control and Prevention bypassed the WHO test and sponsored their own, which was flawed out of the gate.
-Trump said the WHO test was flawed, but it wasn’t.
+The Centers for Disease Control and Prevention bypassed the WHO. test and sponsored its own, which was flawed out of the gate.
+Trump said the WHO test was flawed but it wasn’t.

-Precious time was lost as the U.S. test was corrected, distributed narrowly, then more broadly but still not up to par with the countries most on top of the crisis.
-Testing most lagged during the critical month of February as the virus took root in the U.S. population.

 Germany, in contrast, raced ahead with aggressive testing of a broad segment of the population when it had fewer than 10 cases in January.
 It has experienced far fewer deaths proportionally than the United States.